issoftwaretools13/repoD/readme.md

     balBTDongleLib.getUDSParameter(ecuRecord);
     # the parameter is: ECURecord ecuRecord

-### Method 7: to get the list of all the error codes, call the function below
+### Method 7: to get the list of fault names from the parsed dtc xml file and return to update the data on UI,  call the function below
 	ArrayList errorCodeList = balBTDongleLib.getListOfErrorCode(ecuRecord);
 	# the parameter is: ECURecord ecuRecord
-    # Note: The ecuRecord parameter should not be null otherwise it will throw an exception and application will crash.
+    # Note: 1) The ecuRecord parameter should not be null otherwise it will throw an exception and application will crash.

-### Method 7.1: to get the list of fault names from the parsed dtc xml file and return to update the data on UI,  call the function below
-    ArrayList<ErrorCodeModel> listOfErrorCode = balBTDongleLib.getListOfErrorCode(ecuRecord);
-    # the parameter is: ECURecord ecuRecord
-    # Note: parse the xml once and keep it ready to the filter data
+            2) parse the xml once and keep it ready to the filter data

-### Method 7.2: to send the parsed xml file data to vehicle to get the status of the list of faults, call the function below
+### Method 7.1: to send the parsed xml file data to vehicle to get the status of the list of faults, call the function below
     LiveData<ArrayList<ErrorCodeModel>> dtcErrorCode = balBTDongleLib.scanDtcErrorCode(ecuRecord);
     # the parameter is: ECURecord ecuRecord
     # Note: On call of this method it will parse the xml one time per session and on time out it will post the empty arraylist and immediately return the Live data

-### Method 7.3: to get the list to DTC status types and show them on UI before clearing DTC, call the function below
+### Method 7.2: to get the list to DTC status types and show them on UI before clearing DTC, call the function below
     ArrayList<DtcStatusType> dtcStatusTypeList = balBTDongleLib.getDtcStatusTypeList();

-### Method 7.4: to clear the active and inactive error codes, call the function below
+### Method 7.3: to clear the active and inactive error codes, call the function below
 	LiveData<String> clrErrCode= balBTDongleLib.clearErrorCode(ecuRecord,statusType);
 	# the parameter is: ECURecord ecuRecord, DtcStatusType statusType
     # Note: The statusType parameter will specify the status of the error it can be either (Active,InActive or Both).